-Even though Prince Albert is in our complicated section, it’s actually pretty easy to execute.
+Even though Prince Albert is in our complicated section, it's pretty easy to execute.
 It utilizes a series of wraps around the central knot.
-The end result is a cylindrical aesthetic that completely ditches the traditional triangular look.
-Even though it’s an even knot, it’s on the informal half of the spectrum.
-That’s because Prince Albert tends to sit loose and it’s easy for him to get a little unshapely.
+The result is a cylindrical aesthetic that completely ditches the traditional triangular look.
+Even though it's an even knot, it's on the informal half of the spectrum.
+That's because Prince Albert tends to sit loose, and it's easy for him to get a little unshapely.

 Van Wijk Knot

 If you like the Prince Albert concept but want something that works in formal settings, you want to learn about Van Wijk.
 This knot is still cylindrical, but it adds a bunch of layers to the design.
 It holds shape well and looks downright sharp.